-2.6 Saturation limits
+2.6 Saturation and persistence limits

-In open loop noAO observations the target should not be brighter than 5th magnitudes in J, H and K and 6th magnitude in H+K. In closed loop NGS observations neither the target nor the natural guide star must be brighter than these magnitudes (unless the fast acquisition template is used, in which case the limits are brighter by 1 and 2 magnitudes for the 0.1''/pix and 0.025''/pix scales respectively).
+In open loop noAO observations the target should not be brighter than 5th magnitudes in J, H and K and 6th magnitude in H+K. In closed loop NGS observations neither the target nor the natural guide star must be brighter than these magnitudes (unless the fast acquisition template is used, in which case the limits are brighter by 1 and 2 magnitudes for the 0.1" /pix and 0.025" /pix scales respectively).
 These limits are set to avoid saturation during the acquisition which is by default taken with the widest $8'' \times 8''$ scale.
 In visitor mode the acquisition on the widest scale may be avoided with the template SINFONI_ifs_acq_NGS.
 This will however require excellent coordinates and additional precaution at the end of the observation when presetting to the next target.

 Note: The detector can show a strong persistence effect, even after being illuminated below the saturation level (typically $\sim 10\,000\,\text{ADUs}$).
-This is being investigated.
-Note that if illumination was close or beyond saturation, the time scale to recover from the persistence is longer than an observing night!
+To exclude any risk of artefacts produced by wavelength-dependent detector persistence, DITs must be selected such that fluxes are at most 8000 ADUs/DIT/pixel for K, 7000 ADUs/DIT/pixel for H and H+K and 6000 ADUs/DIT/pixel for J throughout the spectral range covered.
+Please note that if illumination was close or beyond saturation, the time scale to recover from the persistence is longer than an observing night; in fact, as shown in Fig. 2, after such a worst case saturation event persistence artefacts can last up to several days and severely affect subsequent observations (both science and calibrations)!